spring-cloud-services-samples/animal-rescue/README.md

 ### Configure Single Sign-On (SSO)

+For information configuring Okta as the SSO provider, see [go here](https://docs.pivotal.io/scg-k8s/1-0/sso-setup-guide.html).

 For Animal Rescue sample Single Sign-On (SSO) to work, you will need to create two text files that will be used to create Kubernetes secrets:

 * ./backend/secrets/sso-credentials.txt